xinwenfu/tst-dht-lab--pcb-2/README.md

 <img src="imgs/IoTKit.jpg" height=350>

-## 3. Install USB to UART Bridge Driver (Optional)
+## 3. (Optional) Install USB to UART Bridge Driver
 By default, you do not need to do anything within the host OS.
+However, macOS users may have to folow the tutorial below.

 1. **Note**: Don’t start the Ubuntu VM yet.